waderice52224/sudokuSolver/README.md

 I am kinda disappointed how messy the code I write is.
 The first version of the program was completely unreadable and inconsistent.
 Frankly after the only refactor I have done, it's still a disaster.
 I am learning a few things about how to write code a little better on the first try.
 I am also getting a lot of practice refactoring my code.

 ### Tests
 This program grew legs and ran towards being my testing lesson.
-My plans for the program is to
+My plans for the program is to keep adding test and the end goal is to go a little overboard on the testing.

 ### Problem solving
 I did not really learn anything more about python in this program.
 As far as growing my hard skills, It was mostly [code quality](#code-quality), and my problem-solving ability.
 As I wrote the program I would finish a rule and test how much smarter the program had gotten.
 A big moment is when I started testing the program against hard puzzles.
 At first the program was very incapable.
 This is what pushed me to write requiredValue: